slamora/brackets-wiki/Simple-"Hello-World"-extension.md

     // We could also add a key binding at the same time:
     //menu.addMenuItem(MY_COMMAND_ID, "Ctrl-Alt-H");
-    // (Note: "Ctrl" is automatically mapped to "Cmd" on Mac)
+    // (Note: "Ctrl" is automatically mapped to "Cmd" on Mac) });

-    // Or you can add a key binding without having to create a menu item:
-    //KeyBindingManager.addBinding(MY_COMMAND_ID, "Ctrl-Alt-H");

-    // For dynamic menu item labels, you can change the command name at any time:
-    //CommandManager.get(MY_COMMAND_ID).setName("Goodbye!");
-});
 ```